Courting black voters, Bernie Sanders draws personal contrast with Trump

 “I can say in the two years since, he has lived up to everything he has said to me and more.
 I want you to know he has done what he said,” Sharpton told the crowd.

 Sanders was one of seven Democrats who spoke to the conference on Friday.
-Five others in the growing Democratic 2020 White House field appeared at the conference earlier in the week. [nL1N21L0TF]
+Five others in the growing Democratic 2020 White House field appeared at the conference earlier in the week.

 The candidates have backed an array of policies to close the racial gap in economic equality, improve access to healthcare and institute criminal justice reforms including eliminating cash bail, outlawing the death penalty, legalizing marijuana and wiping clean the records of non-violent drug offenders.